1•••|•••2•••|•••3•••|•••4•••|•••5•••|•••6•••|•••7•••|•••8•••|•••9•••Contents Index

 .

-Brazilian Lullaby is based on a traditional lullaby from South America entitled Chora Bananeira (Cry Banana Tree).
-It's among the easier trios in this chapter and features a haunting minor mode melody, independent parts and jazzy harmony.
+Brazilian Lullaby is based on Chora Bananeira (Cry Banana Tree), a traditional lullaby from Brazil.
+It features a haunting minor mode melody and jazzy harmony.

 Dreamland | Crescent moon over the Koʻolau Range | Peter Kun Frary